shubhamranjan/dotnet-etcd/README.md

 ### Operations

-A lot of methods have been implemented using etcd's default input/output parameters.
+>A lot of methods have been implemented using etcd's default input/output parameters.
 I am simplifying a lot of methods by including more overloads as I come across use cases.
 If you have some, please feel free to raise and issue or a PR :)

+#### Key-Value Operations
-#### Put a key
+##### Put a key

     client.Put(<KEY_STRING>,<VALUE_STRING>);
     // E.g Put key "foo/bar" with value "foobar"